syauqi-a/GetGrassMiner/README.md

 In the `.env` file you have to set the user id with yours.
 If you don't know your user id, do the following steps.
 1. Open the link and log in https://app.getgrass.io/dashboard.
-2. Press F12 on the page to open the console and enter the code (Ctrl + Shift + i) inspect.
+2. Press F12 on the page to open the console (Ctrl + Shift + j).
 3. Copy following code to the console:
    ```javascript
    copy(JSON.parse(localStorage.getItem("userId")))
    ```
-   If you see the warning "Warning: Don't paste code into the DevTools Console that you don't" when pasting the JavaScript code above, type `allow pasting` and press enter first.
+   If you see `Warning: Don't paste code into the DevTools Console that you don't` when pasting the JavaScript code above, type `allow pasting` and press enter and try again.

-4. The code above automatically copies the user id to your clipboard, so you just need to paste it into the `.env` file.
+4. The code above automatically copies the user id to your clipboard, so you just need to paste into the `.env` file.

 # Setting up config.json file